DigitalState/Platform/sdk/documentation/lab/index.md

 ### Create Jwt Keys

 > The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
-The authentication system requires a private and public keys to generate and validate tokens.
+> The authentication system requires a private and public key to generate and validate tokens.
 > Jwt keys should be unique to each projects and are not included in this repository for security reasons.

 To create jwt keys, follow the instructions [for Windows](https://www.ssh.com/ssh/putty/windows/puttygen), [for Mac](#) or [for Linux](https://www.ssh.com/ssh/putty/linux/puttygen).
 Once created, copy the key files over to the jwt resource directory.